-Despite the exponential popularity and value of Social Networking Websites (SNSs) on the Internet, the possible links between ubiquitous context-aware platforms and existing "Web 2.0" platforms (O'Reilly, 2005) have been neglected by academia, while Internet players are working together to build controlled interoperability.
-Although extraction of consistent knowledge from the Web 2.0 is not trivial (Gruber, 2006), there is a huge value in social networks sites (and user-generated content) that should be leveraged to extend the awareness of Social Ambient Intelligence systems, as we will explain in the next section.
-We believe that proposing a common SNS interaction ontology in current collaborative efforts such as the OpenSocial project is a good track for researchers towards our vision of Social Ambient Intelligence.
+The possible links between ubiquitous context-aware platforms and existing "Web 2.0" platforms (O'Reilly, 2005) which hold valuable knowledge about people's lives and support applications/services that empower rich communication activities have been neglected by academia, and Internet players are working together to build controlled interoperability.
+Although extraction of consistent knowledge from the Web 2.0 is not trivial (Gruber, 2006), there is a huge value in social networks and user-generated content that should be leveraged to extend the possibilities of Ambient Intelligence, therefore it is important for researchers to get involved in the ongoing initiatives for interoperability of social platforms.